 The two companies enjoyed the exceptional growth of the Piedmont tanning industry.
 At that time they were one of the largest and most advanced in the world, and which quickly replaced textiles as the main market for the tanning manufacturers.
 Under the energetic guidance of Carlo Giuseppe Battaglia, who in 1913 became the managing director of the Group and his son, the engineer Andrea Battaglia, Jemina & Battaglia established a series of important alliances and investments.

 This 30 year strategy, which included an important distribution agreement signed in 1915 with Ledoga, turned Jemina & Battaglia into the most important tannin producer in the world.

 Argentina the new frontier: La Escondida plant is built

 In the meantime, in 1904, Carlos Noetinger and Roberto Emilio Lepetit founded Noetinger & Lepetit in Buenos Aires with the idea of exporting quebracho wood to the Dufour & Lepetit factory of Sampierdarena (Genova, Italy), where it would be turned into tannins.
 Once the Argentinean government granted a concession to them for 120,000 hectares of forest in the Chaco region, the company started to export the Argentinean wood.
 The extract from this wood was increasingly required by the tanning industry, one of the main sectors of Italian industry.

-Other companies followed this example during the decade, creating a quebracho extract industry which paved the way for the first colonisation of Northern Argentina.
-Designed for a capacity of 8,000 tonnes annually, the La Escondida factory already at this time had a production capacity that was greater than the ones for chestnut extract.
+Other companies followed this example during the decade, creating a quebracho extract industry which paved the way for the first colonization of Northern Argentina.
+Designed for a capacity of 8,000 tons annually, the La Escondida factory already at this time had a production capacity that was greater than the ones for chestnut extract.